J. P. Arencibia: Broadcasting career

-Arencibia was named a studio pre and postgame analyst for Marlins broadcasts on Fox Sports Florida on February 12, 2019.
+Arencibia was named a studio pre and postgame analyst for Miami Marlins broadcasts on Fox Sports Florida on February 12, 2019.

 Personal life

 Arencibia was born in Miami to Cuban parents.
-His maternal grandparents were Basque and Canarian descent, and immigrated to the United States from Cuba when his mother was two years old.
+His maternal grandparents were of Basque and Canarian descent, and immigrated to the United States from Cuba when his mother was two years old.
 He mostly grew up in a single parent home with his mother Irene.

 He lives in Nashville in the off-season.
 In 2013, Arencibia was reported to be dating Kimberly Perry of The Band Perry.
 The couple was engaged on September 30, 2013 and were married on June 12, 2014.
 In March 2018, the couple filed for divorce.

 In early 2021, Arencibia was linked to conservative political commentator and television presenter Tomi Lahren.
 In March 2021, he apologized publicly for threatening a comedian who had "trolled" Lahren about Donald Trump losing the 2020 United States presidential election.
 In September 2021, Arencibia and Lahren announced their engagement.
 On October 21, 2022, they were married in Nashville.